ivkremer/led-marquee-js/README.md

 Led Marquee JS
 ==============

 This project is just for fun.
 Open index.html to see how it works.
+You can [read](http://kremer.pro/blog/led-marqee-with-javascript/) how I had come to make it.

 Usage
 -----